Subscribe to updates

 Appointments

-The committee confirmed the membership of the Overview and Scrutiny Committee, its various Scrutiny Commissions, and joint scrutiny bodies for the 2025/26 municipal year.
-Councillor Lester Hudson was confirmed as Chair of the Overview and Scrutiny Committee.
-Councillor Anthony McAlmont was noted as Chair of the Relationship Between Black Boys and the Borough Scrutiny Commission.
+The committee confirmed the membership of the Overview and Scrutiny Committee, its Scrutiny Commissions, Working Parties, and joint scrutiny bodies for the 2025/26 municipal year.
+This included appointing Councillor Lester Hudson as Chair of the Overview and Scrutiny Committee and confirming Councillor Anthony McAlmont as Chair of the Relationship Between Black Boys and the Borough Scrutiny Commission.
+Paul Leslie was confirmed as a co-opted member for the Overview and Scrutiny Committee and other scrutiny commissions.

 Attendees